patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Handbook/AI_DESKTOP_UI_GUIDE.md

 ### 3.2 Views
 - Extend `BaseView<State, Event, VM>` when the view consumes a view model.
 State and event updates are marshalled onto the JavaFX thread automatically.
 - Use the shared components (`StatusBadge`, `MetricTile`, `ToolbarButton`) for consistent look-and-feel.
+- Views are organized in feature-specific packages:
+  - `desktop.dashboard.DashboardView`
+  - `desktop.traders.TraderManagementView`
+  - `desktop.monitoring.MonitoringView`
+  - `desktop.config.ConfigurationView`
+  - `desktop.patterns.PatternAnalyticsView`
-- All views live under `desktop.views` and are registered with the navigation service in `DesktopApp.registerNavigation`.
+- All views are registered with the navigation service in `DesktopApp.registerNavigation`.
+- Note: The `desktop.views` package exists but contains only placeholder views (not the actual implementations).

 ### 3.3 Controllers
 - Extend `BaseController` (wrapper around TornadoFX `Controller` + Koin) for non-UI orchestration.